Waujito/youtubeUnblock/README.md

 If you have bad performance you can queue to youtubeUnblock only first, say, 20 packets from the connection.
 To do so, use nftables conntrack packets counter: `nft add rule inet fw4 mangle_forward tcp dport 443 ct original "packets < 20" counter queue num 537 bypass`.
 For my 1 CPU core device it worked pretty well.
 This works because we do care about only first packets with ClientHello.
 We don't need to process others.

 The same behavior is also possible in iptables: `iptables -t mangle -A FORWARD -p tcp -m tcp --dport 443 -m connbytes --connbytes-dir original --connbytes-mode packets --connbytes 0:19 -j NFQUEUE --queue-num 537 --queue-bypass`.
 (The package iptables-mod-conntrack-extra is required for connbytes on OpenWRT)

+You can use `--queue-balance` with multiple instances of youtubeUnblock.
+This behavior is supported via multithreading.
+Just pass -DTHREADS_NUM=n where n stands for an amount of threads you want to be enabled.
+The n defaults to 1.
+The maximum threads defaults to 16 but may be altered programatically.
+Note, that if you are about to increase it, here is 100% chance that you are on the wrong way.

 ## OpenWRT case
 The package is also compatible with routers.
 The router should be running by free opensource linux-based system such as [OpenWRT](https://openwrt.org/).